rtansf/cubify/README.md

 cube above we can call the method like so:

     cubify.createCubeFromCube('purchases', { 'dimensions.CustomerState' : 'NY' }, 'nyPurchases')

+The first argument is the name of the cube we are querying, followed by the filter, and then the name of the new cube.
+The above will result in a cube called 'nyPurchases'.

 For more details about filters, refer to the Cubify Reference documentation.